Porto Walking Tour: A Self-Guided Walking Tour of Porto, Portugal by JetSettingFools.co

 Before you set off on your walking tour in Porto, make sure you have some of these travel essentials!

 Not only is Porto a hilly city, but many of the streets are cobblestone and some sidewalks have uneven pavement.
-For our DIY Free Porto Walking Tour, make sure you wear comfortable city walking shoes.
-I like to wear lightweight shoes by Columbia – and Kris wears Merrell shoes for urban sightseeing.
+For our DIY Free Porto Walking Tour, make sure you wear comfortable travel shoes.
+I wear these lightweight shoes by Columbia – and Kris prefers Merrell trail shoes for urban walks.

-Don’t forget your camera for your Porto sightseeing tour!
-The city is filled with incredible architecture and quaint lanes – and you will want to capture it all!
-Rather than relying on your phone camera, we recommend upgrading to an actual camera that takes quality photos.
+Don’t forget your camera for your Porto sightseeing tour.
+Rather than relying on your phone, we recommend upgrading to an actual camera for high quality photos.
 We carry a Canon Rebel with an everyday 18-135mm lens that takes excellent photos and is a fantastic DSLR budget camera option for travel.

 Porto Weather Gear & Day Pack